 Sugilite is a rare mineral of fairly recent discovery.
 It is named after the Japanese geologist, Ken-ichi Sugi, who first identified it in 1944.
 It has a distinctive purple color and is usually opaque to translucent.
 Sugilite has sometimes been called purple turquoise although there is no really no connection at all between sugilite and turquoise.

-Though sugilite was first discovered in 1944, it did not become of interest to the gemstone world until many years later.
-In 1979 a major deposit of gem-quality sugilite was found in a manganese mine in the Southern Khalahari desert in South Africa.
+Although sugilite was first discovered in 1944, it did not become of interest to the gemstone world until many years later.
+In 1979 a major deposit of gem-quality sugilite was found in a manganese mine in the Southern Khalahari Desert.
 This important deposit yielded several thousand kilograms of material.

 In mineralogical terms, sugilite is classified as a cyclosilicate, in the same class as tourmaline, iolite and the beryl group.
-Sugilite has a very complex chemical composition, it is a Potassium Sodium Lithium Iron Manganese Aluminum Silicate.
+Sugilite has a very complex chemical composition, it is potassium sodium lithium iron manganese aluminum silicate.
 It is only rarely found as crystals, usually being massive in form.
-Sugilite has a Mohs hardness of 5.5 to 6.5 and a specific gravity of 2.75-2.80.
-It has a refractive index of 1.607-1.61 and typically has a vitreous to waxy luster.
-Not especially hard, sugilite is quite a durable material since it has poor cleavage.
+Sugilite has a Mohs hardness of 5.5 to 6.5 and a specific gravity of 2.75 to 2.80.
+It has a refractive index of 1.607 to 1.61 and typically has a waxy to vitreous luster.
+Sugilite is not especially hard, but is quite a durable material since it has poor cleavage.

-Sugilite gemstone colors include all shades of purple -- from lilac to plum, including hues of magenta, purple and red violet.
-Sugilite specimens often contain black matrix, and reddish or yellowish blotches, since the mineral sugilite occurs in brownish yellow and pale pink as well as violet and reddish violet.
-Sugilite cabochons will often be found mixed with chalcedony.
+Sugilite gemstone colors include all shades of purple; from lilac to plum, including hues of magenta, purple and red-violet.
+Sugilite specimens often contain black matrix, and reddish or yellowish blotches, since it occurs in brownish-yellow and pale pink as well as violet and reddish-violet.
+Sugilite cabochons are often be found mixed with chalcedony.

 Sugilite deposits are found in Australia, India, Japan, Canada and South Africa.

-Like most colored stones, sugilite is valued based on its color.
+Like most colored stones, sugilite's value is based on its color.
 Specimens with a vivid and intense purple are valued most highly.
-Since many sugilite specimens are multicolored, the attractive patterns and veining will raise the value of a piece.
-Sugilite is often available in large sizes, with pieces over 10 carats being common.
+Since many sugilite specimens are multicolored, attractive patterns and veining raise the value of a piece.
+Sugilite is often available in large sizes, with pieces weighing over 10 carats being common.

 - First Published: March-03-2009